Psychological Complications of Chronic Illness

 Seek mental health services when:

-Transplant-related issues and adolescents
+Transplant-related issues and teens

-for anyone.
+anyone.
 The emotional and psychological stress impacts all family members.

-about their bodies, their relationships, and their lives.
+their bodies, their relationships, and their lives.

 Be honest with your teen about his or her illness and his or her healthcare needs.

-him or her cope with the process and life after transplant.
+cope with the process and life after transplant.

-express his or her fears and feelings about how this affects his or her life.
+his or her fears and feelings about how this affects his or her life.

 Encourage humor, as it helps to reduce stress.

-Encourage friends to visit your teen in the hospital, when possible.
+Urge friends to visit your teen in the hospital, when possible.